 How do you like yours?

 The rice pudding forms a skin on top, which you can either mix in as it cooks or leave the skin to form and eat that too.
-I never liked the skin but my brother would have it all if he could.
-While I don’t eat it, I do like how the golden colour gives me cosy nostalgic vibes, so I leave it on mine.
+I personally don’t like the texture of the skin but I love the way it looks – the golden colour gives me cosy nostalgic vibes, so I leave it on mine.

 I always would add a dribble of cold milk to my bowl too – for one, to cool it so I could get it in my tummy quicker and two because I liked a little more sauce.

 When you first pull it out of the oven, there will still be a lot of liquid in the bottom but don’t worry, mix it all through (after peeling away the skin if you want it) and then drizzle some of it over as you serve.
 The rice will continue to absorb any liquid in the dish so if it isn’t there, you’ll end up with stodgy dry rice pudding.
 For the same reason, make sure to serve it up quick.